ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 ## In summary

-The beacon chain receives blocks from shards and uses Casper FFG to ensure they are finalised.
+The beacon chain receives block attestations from shards and uses Casper FFG to ensure they are finalised.

 Prior to that, the shard blocks go through a proof-of-stake process: